mukhtar-github/react-advanced/README.md

 What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.*

-If you only want useEffect to run in the initial render, so you should add the second argument, and you pass it as an empty array.
+If you only want useEffect to run in the initial render, then you should add the second argument, and you pass it as an *empty array*.

-But when we pass a value into the the empty array, each time the vaue changed, the useEffect will run as well as the useState.
+But when we pass a value into the the *empty array*, each time the value changed, the useEffect will run as well as the useState.

 We can add as many useEffect in our component as we want.
-However, the second useEffect only runs at the first render because we passed an empty array to it, and no value in the dependency list.
+However, the second useEffect below only runs at the first render because we passed an *empty array* to it, and no value in the dependency list.

 ```javascript
 import React, { useState, useEffect } from 'react';